 Nutrition .
-I came up with this nutrition article, mainly to assist you , if you are going to push your personal limits whilst skiing.
-Venturing beyond groomed runs, into wild terrain, where food reserves may not be close by will hold fewer surprises, if your nutrition pack is by your side.
+I compiled this nutrition article, mainly to assist you.If you are going to push your personal limits whilst skiing it may help.
+Venturing beyond groomed runs,into wild terrain,where food reserves may not be close by will hold fewer surprises, if your nutrition pack is by your side.

 Hydration .
-I thought no nutrition article is complete without mentioning hydration.
-Keeping your fluids up is important for the body to regulateit’s temperature, or to thermo -regulate efficiently.
+Nutrition article is somewhat more complete by mentioning hydration.
+Keeping your fluids up is important for the body to regulate it’s temperature, to thermo -regulate efficiently.
 This simple function helps your body function well.
-This aids with optimal performance .
+This aids with optimal performance.
 Fluid intake will not only assist with physical effort but also with keeping the mind sharp.
 The thought processes need to be intact, so that correct split of a second decisions can be made.

-Let’s assume you are going skiing and intend to do brief runs down the mountain, not lasting more than 15 minutes.
+Let’s assume you are skiing, and intend to do brief runs down the mountain, not lasting more than 15 minutes.
 After this effort you will have a break and will have time to replenish the food reserves.
-In this case just have a fruit bar will be sufficient.
+In this case a fruit bar will be sufficient.

 Nutrition article tip; Individuals who are hyper-insulinaemic or diabetic may need nutritionists advice.
 High carbohydrate intake may land these individuals in a diabetic coma.
 Last thing you want to be doing is skiing, then feeling dizzy, gitty, light headed, and faint.
 If you have a family history of diabetes, are not in the best form and feel tired and malaised , get yourself checked out.

-- Proteins. sources are meat products , eggs, cheeses with the highestcontent present in fish (tuna) and chicken .Intake is somewhat less dependent on the level of exertion.
+- Proteins. sources are; meat products, eggs,cheeses with the highest content present in fish (tuna) and chicken.Intake is somewhat less dependent on the level of exertion.
+For prolonged exercise, or of extended duration you need to increase your protein intake over carbohydrates.
 Protein is best supplied in a drip feed effect, perhaps 4 hourly especially if you are travelling or constantly on the go.
 Protein is used by the body, to build and maintain muscle performance.
 If you want to be big and strong, eat your protein.